tristan-shah/social_empowerment/README.md

 The package shows that maximizing empowerment alone produces non-trivial group-level behavior in two qualitatively different environments:

-1. **Linked pendulums** — two pendulums coupled by a tendon.
+1. **Linked pendulums**: two pendulums coupled by a tendon.
 Empowerment maximization produces **dominance hierarchies** when agents have unequal strength (one pendulum swings up, the other is suppressed) and **cooperation** when their strengths are comparable (both swing up).
-2. **Vicsek flock** — a large controllable flock.
+2. **Vicsek flock**: a large controllable flock.
 Egoistic empowerment prevents the usual convergence to a single shared heading and instead drives the population into **two opposing directional bands**.